-Good books don’t always translate into good TV movies, especially one that is as complex and character-driven as Christina Bartolomeo’s novel that serves as the basis for Hallmark Hall of Fame’s 205th presentation.
+Good books don’t always translate into good TV movies, especially one that is as complex and character-driven as Christina Bartolomeo’s :Cupid and Diana,” the novel that serves as the basis for Hallmark Hall of Fame’s 205th presentation.
 Although the telepic boasts a stellar cast of Tony and Emmy winners including Mary-Louise Parker, Bebe Neuwirth and Philip Bosco, among others, this romantic drama is nearly devoid of the sense of community and family that was so delicately wrought in the book.
 Director Brent Shields does his best to keep up with the events covered in Jennifer Miller and Ron Raley’s script, but the result is major life events and plot points flashing by at breakneck speed.
 This isn’t slice of life drama, it’s the whole darn pie thrown in your face.